dmgeurts/getcert_vmware/README.md

 vmw_instcert uses the same options, minus the FreeIPA specifics:
 ```
 Usage: vmw_instcert [-hv] -c CERT_CN FQDN
-This script uploads a certificate issued by ipa-getcert to a Palo Alto firewall
+This script uploads a certificate issued by ipa-getcert to a VMware appliance via
-or Panorama and optionally adds it to up to two SSL/TLS Profiles.
+REST API.

-    FQDN              Fully qualified name of the Palo Alto firewall or Panorama
+    FQDN              Fully qualified name of the VMware appliance web interface.
-                      interface.
                       Must be reachable from this host on port TCP/443.
     -c CERT_CN        REQUIRED.
 Common Name (Subject) of the certificate, to find
                       the certificate and key files.